-If an optional heater package is installed, a separate power circuit must be added.
+If an optional heater package is installed, a separate power in optional neater package is installed, a separate power circuit must be added.
 Refer to the Electrical Information Chart for circuit information.
 DO NOT ATTEMPT TO COMBINE A BASIC UNIT AND A HEATER PACKAGE TO ONE POWER SUPPLY CIRCUIT.